apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Used to define the selectors for the scriptSpecs that need to be referenced.
+<p>scriptSpecSelectors defines the selector of the scriptSpecs that need to be referenced.
-When this field is defined, the scripts specified in the scripts field can be referenced in the Action.</p>
+Once ScriptSpecSelectors is defined, the scripts defined in scripts can be referenced in the Action.</p>
 </td>
 </tr>
 </tbody>